BitcoinQnA/bitcoin-wallet-guide/_pages/home.md

   6. Do you require access to the Lightning network?
   7. Does the wallet offer coin control?
   8. Does the wallet support coinjoin?

+Regardless of the type of wallet(s) you use, always ensure you have a physical [backup](https://jlopp.github.io/metal-bitcoin-storage-reviews/).

 ***